Richardaeld/Fat_Racoon_Kitchen/README.md

 # Bugs and Other Problems
 ## Previous Bugs
---generated 504 error hd to remove entirely
-    --Crashed flask app index page
-    --while loop never broken
-    -- missed a len in a compare if for breaking while loop
++ Flask was generating a 504 gateway timeout error
+    + A previously harmless while began to loop infinitely when a if comparason value was improper
+    + Fix was being sure the if comparason values were both int, previously one had been a html location because of a missed len
++ Corner of napkin css art was improper size in safari
+    + Had to add -webkit- to clip-path for saafari
++ index card art had jagged edges after transform: rotateY(180deg) was applied.

--- jagged edges after using a transform-rotate fixed by using a recommended line of code -webkit-backface-visibility:hidden -- reccomdation found here https://stackoverflow.com/questions/6492027/css-transform-jagged-edges-in-chrome
+    + Fix was a recommended line of code -webkit-backface-visibility:hidden -- reccomdation found here https://stackoverflow.com/questions/6492027/css-transform-jagged-edges-in-chrome
-    -- for napkins edge

---have a triangle shapped container to hold a repeating linear gradient.
-Found solution at MDN using a clip-path:polygon https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path
++ Needed a nonstandard shapped container to hold a repeating linear gradient.
+    + Found solution at MDN using a clip-path:polygon https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path
++ Program wouldnt upload to heroku properly

---Procfile was missing a space after colon
+    + Fix was to add the missing space after colon in Procfile
--- if session only responsive outside of header, below nav bar
-    -- had to call dictionary and item (ex. session.user)

--- Forgot to pass a variable from backend to templates and used an indirect(unspecific) comparason so initially the function worked for editing recipes or creating new recipes --  one way and would oscillate between functioning and not.
++ Numerous occasions used unspecific python if arguments leading to undesired and often difficult to find Bugs
+    + Ex. without specific arguments incorrect add edit recipe page would not edit recipes it would only generate new recipes
+    + An extra operator and arguemnt was added to all if post conditions
++ Email wouldnt JS validate properly

---type: email was preventing regex replace from functioning properly added an extra layer of validation just for email to compensate for using text over email
+    + Type: email was preventing the regex from functioning properly.
+    + Fix was changing type to text and added an extra layer of validation to email, email suffix
++ Login modal wouldnt operate appropiately on any page other than the index
+    + Login modal was added to base and removed from index
+    + base_login was created to replace base for pages user had to be logged in for and needed the modal to NOT be present

 ## Current Bugs
--- profile.html carousel spills over when fixed to half screen -- login modal only on index
++ Social links on footer have a triggering bug.
+They use JS mouseenter to trigger and trigger improperly due to multiple css layers and a margin.
+The margin is persisting through multiple techniques to remove it, including !important.
+Changing the layer or to mouseover does not fix the excessive triggering.
++ User search box, on medium and small responsiveness, creates a line below the main navigation bar and drops the search bar down to that new line
++ Safari browser Bugs
+    + When safari decides sticky-note-right's height is to large the box shadow of its :before has a layer error and overlaps the content of sticky-note-right
+    + Input of user search bar is larger than it should be, giving the item bad UX

 ## Other Problems

 # Deployment